FusionAuth/fusionauth-site/.github/pull_request_template.md

 - [ ] Read aloud to make sure it flows.
 Prefer direct imperative instructions.
 Use "you", never "we".
 "Let's" is acceptable.
 - [ ] The software is FusionAuth, never FA.
 Use "admin UI" to refer to the admin application, and "hosted login pages" to refer to the screens a normal user uses to log in.
-- [ ] Run through Google spell/grammar check
+- [ ] Run through spelling/grammar check (google, in your IDE, etc)
 - [ ] Run through an LLM of your choosing with the prompt "I'm writing a (blog post|doc) about [topic].
 Here it is.
 The reader is going to be a senior developer.
 What would you do to improve it?"
 (You don't have to mindlessly do everything the LLM suggests, but you should see if the suggestions improve your post).
 - [ ] Code spacing is 2 spaces per indent
 - [ ] Any referenced github repositories points to FusionAuth organization